khushboo-kumar20/BVTechHub/README.md

 ## Discussion Forum

-This page allows the student/admin to view questions and answers in the discussion forum.
+This is the Discussion Forum page which allows the student/admin to view the questions and answers in the discussion forum.

 ![image](https://user-images.githubusercontent.com/93242916/170877831-6ecf512f-eaf8-44b1-ba4d-6ff5b1b26c93.png)